 This will have given you an idea of which park you want to visit on which day which in turn gives you an idea of your geographical location in WDW resort, from there it is easier to narrow down your dining options from your wish list.
 Now mark that rough plan onto your planner and get ready to book.

 On your calendar/phone calendar etc work out your 180 days, 60 days and 30 days out – this calendar helps you do that (note the set up is American so days/months are inverted) – and mark your days for booking.

 180 days out (6 months) – Mouse at the ready, clicking finger steady, go!
-If you want to eat at Victoria&Albert’s, Cinderella’s Royal Table, Ohana, Chef Mickey’s, California Grill or any of the restaurants appearing on the majority of “must do” lists (I know I said make your own must dos but in all likelihood your tastes are going to align with at least one of the above) then you’re going to have to be on it.
+If you want to eat at Victoria&Albert’s, Cinderella’s Royal Table, Ohana, Chef Mickey’s, Be Our Guest, California Grill or any of the restaurants appearing on the majority of “must do” lists (I know I said make your own must dos but in all likelihood your tastes are going to align with at least one of the above) then you’re going to have to be on it.
 You can use the online option or call Disney but I always use online.
 Reservations open at 6am EST on your 180 days point – another advantage of booking from the UK it’s already a far more civilised time of day when we get to book.
 And you should be online and ready to go.

 If you are staying on property you can book your restaurants 180 days before you check in and make reservations for the fist 10 days of your stay.
 If you are staying off property you can still book at 180 days out but only one day at a time.

 My tip is not to work through your holiday from first day to last when making reservations, instead start with the hardest to get reservations and work down the list – this is where lists cross referenced with your daily planner come in!